JasonDai1219/Project-Analysis/README.md

 ### Univariate Analysis

-- Here is the distribution of minutes(excluded extreme outliers) in our adjusted recipes dtataset: *recipes_new*
+- Here is the distribution of `minutes` (excluded extreme outliers) in our adjusted recipes dataset `recipes_new`:
 <iframe src="assets/minutes_distribution.html" width=800 height=600 frameBorder=0></iframe>

-- As we can see most recipes takes less than 3 hours(180 minutes) to make.
-Moreover, we excluded some extremely large outliers that could potentially make our estimation biasedly high, and there are only a few of them, thus, excluding those values would not introduce significant influence to our analysis.
+-- As we can see **most** recipes takes less than 3 hours (180 minutes) to complete.
+Moreover, we excluded some extremely large outliers that could potentially make our estimation biasedly high.
+Since there are only **a few** of them, excluding those values would not introduce significant influence to our analysis.

-- Here is the distribution of ratings, in our adjusted interactions dataset: *interactions_new*:
+- Here is the distribution of `ratings`, in our adjusted interactions dataset `interactions_new`:
 <iframe src="assets/ratings_distribution.html" width=800 height=600 frameBorder=0></iframe>

- - In this distribution of ratings across various recipes, we can observe that most recipes have the highest rating score, 5.
-Then we may wonder that is there a relationship among the timing of a recipe and the rating of a recipe?
+-- In this distribution of ratings across various recipes, we can observe that **most** recipes have the **highest rating score, 5**, which inspired us to explore  that whether there is a relationship between the timing and the rating of the recipe.
-Later on, we will explore this question, and now, let us take a look at bivariate analysis of our dataset.
+Later on, we will study on this question.
+Now, let us take a look at bivariate analysis of our dataset.

 ---